 Planning & Timeline — Planners build timelines, floor plans, and manage your budget.
 Coordinators run with your timeline and keep things moving smoothly on the big day.

 Day-Of Duties — Both help make sure your day goes off without a hitch!
-Coordinators greet vendors, manage the timeline, answer questions, and handle hiccups—so you don’t have to. |
+Coordinators greet vendors, manage the timeline, answer questions, and handle hiccups, so you don’t have to. |

-Our wedding team ensures your day runs smoothly, safely, and joyfully.
 From early planning to the final send-off, we’re here to handle the details so you can focus on celebrating.
+Some packages include our planning and coordination, or you can add the services as your plans and budget come together.

-Before the Wedding Day - year or month long Planning
+Before the Wedding Day - year or month long planning

 Email consultations